top of page

 Bitcoin Accepted

-It wasn’t until this week that I finally read the book The Bitcoin Standard, written by Dr. Saifedean Ammous in 2018.
-It takes a deep dive into the history of money, monetary theory, and the reason for the creation of Bitcoin.
+It wasn't until this week that I finally read Dr. Saifedean Ammous's book The Bitcoin Standard, published in 2018.
+It takes a deep dive into the history of money, monetary theory, and the reason for Bitcoin's creation.
 It offers a solid understanding of the benefits of Bitcoin and blockchain technology.
+But I found it hilarious how much the author hates modern art!

-“A stroll through a modern art gallery shows artistic works whose production requires no more effort or talent than can be mustered by a bored 6-year-old.
-Modern artists have replaced craft and long hours of practice with pretentiousness, shock value, indignation, and existential angst as ways to cow audiences into appreciating their art, and often added some pretense to political ideals, usually of the puerile Marxist variety, to pretend-play profundity.”
+"A stroll through a modern art gallery shows artistic works whose production requires no more effort or talent than can be mustered by a bored 6-year-old.
+Modern artists have replaced craft and long hours of practice with pretentiousness, shock value, anger, and existential angst as ways to cow audiences into appreciating their art and often added some pretense to political ideals, usually of the puerile Marxist variety, to pretend-play profundity."

-Ammous in The Bitoin Standard wrote:
+Ammous in The Bitcoin Standard wrote:

 “Only with unsound money could we have reached this artistic calamity where the two largest economic, military, and political behemoths in the world were actively promoting and funding tasteless trash picked by people whose artistic tastes qualify them for careers in Washington and Moscow spy agencies and bureaucracies.”